arablejamie/developer.arable.com/docs/guide/authentication.md

 }
 ```

-For example, if you want to allow this `API Key` to read `/data` endpoints and `/locations` endpoints, and also allow modifying `/locations`.
-Then the scope field in request body should look like this
+For example, if you want to allow an `API Key` to read `/data` endpoints and `/locations` endpoints, and also allow modifying `/locations`, then the `scope` field in the request body should look like this:
 ```
 ["data:read", "locations:read", "locations:write"]
 ```